schizoidnightmares/absurdrealms.com/anthology-i/flesh-run/index.md

 advance-url: /anthology-i/flesh-run/birthing-pool/
 ---

-"Flesh Run" is the first short story in <a href="/anthology-i/">*Anthology I*</a>.
+"Flesh Run" is the first short story in *[Anthology I](/anthology-i/)*.
 It takes place in an enclosed hellish dimension of flesh from the perspective of an adult newborn.

 ## Scenes
 <div markdown=0>